SVModular/DrumKit/README.md

 A less experimental version of the DMX module.
 It contains a DMX kit, that is accessible by 1 of the 12 samples via the `V/OCT` input, with Octave 4, C# as the first.
 Unlike the DMX module, it is triggered when `GATE` is brought up to or above `1.7v`.
-In addition, you can control the tone by either adjusting the `TONE` knob, or via the `TONE CV` input.
+In addition, you can control the tone by either adjusting the `TUNE` knob, or via the `TUNE CV` input.

 ### CR78 mk2